oscal-compass/compliance-trestle-ssp-demo/README.md

 This repository illustrates how to use `trestle author` functionality to make OSCAL more approachable.
 Specifically it shows how some tasks, such as writing corporate guidance, SSP control implementation descriptions and setting of parameters can be simplified using a markdown workflow.

-Markdown was specifically chosen as OSCAL leverages markdown as it's markup language in prose fields (for `json` and `yaml` formats only).
+Markdown was specifically chosen as OSCAL leverages markdown as its markup language in prose fields (for `json` and `yaml` formats only).

 This repo is anchored around 'ACME Inc.' based on the description below.
 As additional capabilities are created in the core of trestle this repository will be expanded.